This post may contain affiliate links. Please read our disclosure policy.

 What types of smoothies are good for inflammation?

-What is the best drink for inflammation?
+What is the best anti-inflammatory drink recipes?

 Are bananas anti-inflammatory?